-You need to have a good level of physical fitness and ideally plenty of experience with trekking before doing this hike, given that a Mount Stanley trek involves long days of walking at altitude on challenging terrain.
+You need to have a good level of physical fitness and ideally some experience with high-altitude trekking.
+The hike to Mount Stanley involves long days at altitude, passing through some challenging terrain.

 How long does it take to hike Mount Stanley?

 A typical Mount Stanley climb involves ascending to the summit of Margherita Peak (the highest of the mountain’s two peaks), with 8 days of trekking and 7 nights spent in camps up in the mountains.

 What does a typical itinerary look like?

 After flying in from Entebbe, we begin the trek from Kilembe, the base camp.
-We trek up 1146 metres to Sine Camp, at 2596 meters, where we will spend the night.
+We trek up 1,146 metres to Sine Camp, at 2,596 meters, where we will spend the night.
 On the second day of trekking, we hike up to Mutinda camp at 3,588 meters, where there is a spectacular viewpoint.

-On the final day of trekking, we pass bewitching forests and rivers, until we reach the base camp.
-The night is spent in a local hotel, a welcome dose of comfort after such a rewarding yet demanding hike.
+On the final day of trekking, we pass bewitching forests and rivers, until we reach the base camp and continue on to Kasese.
+The night is spent in a local hotel, a welcome sight with four walls and a hot shower!

 Is Mount Stanley always included in a Rwenzori mountains trek?